 Stafford and Stone are two towns which offer so much for visitors to discover.
 Just a few miles away from each other, both towns are equally steeped in history with interesting stories to tell – but with exciting futures ahead of them too.
-Stafford, as the county town, is firmly on the map as a centre for development and transformation, while Stone has fast gained a name for itself as the food and drink capital of Staffordshire.
+Stafford, as the county town, is firmly on the map as a centre for development and transformation, while Stone is full of life boasting a wealth of independent shops and cafes and plenty of exciting restaurants to try.

 Want to find out more?
-Here’s our top 10 reasons to visit both.
+Here’s our top 10 reasons to visit this summer.

 1. Food and drink